SimonRosengren/keyboard-tester/README.md

 # ![image](https://github.com/user-attachments/assets/c23d728f-3ce9-49a2-b083-2bf377248261)

-Welcome to **Speed Typer** - where fingers fly and keyboards cry!
+Welcome to **KEYQUAKE** - where fingers fly and keyboards cry!
 This app helps you measure and improve your typing speed in a fun, distraction-free environment.

 ## 🚧 Work in Progress 🚧